ansys/pyturbowizard/doc/ConfigFile.md

 **Notes:**

-- If the ```"functions"``` section is not defined, the default functions are used.
-Therefore, the definition of this section is required only if you want to use non-default functions.
+- If the ```"functions"``` section is not defined, the script uses the default functions.
+Define this section only if you want to use non-default functions.
 - You can also specify a ```"function"``` section in the definition of each case.
 For more information, see [Cases](#cases).

 ## Single case study